waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Cloyster (Lv 62) - Known Moves: Blizzard

 ## C. Elite Four Mechanics (Verified)
 - **Bruno's Rematch:** After defeating Bruno once, interacting with him again triggers a mandatory rematch.
-After the second victory, interacting with him a third time triggers another mandatory rematch.
-After the third victory, a scripted event blocks the southern exit, forcing progression north to Agatha's room.
-(Corrected Turn 155136)
+After the second victory, his dialogue indicates to 'Go on ahead!', and interacting with him again does not trigger a third battle.
+The path north to Agatha's room is now open.
 - **Hypnosis Anomaly (Corrected):** Agatha's Gengar's first Hypnosis on TITANESS failed (Turn 150576), but a second attempt succeeded (Turn 150583).
 The initial failure was likely a standard move miss, not an immunity.
 This confirms TITANESS is not immune to sleep.
 - **Night Shade Damage Anomaly:** Agatha's Lv 57 Gengar's Night Shade dealt 38 damage instead of the expected 57.
 This may be a mechanic change in the ROM hack.
 (Observed Turn 148518)